lu-chi/RHCE7-Study-Guide/README.md

 	* myorigin= Rewrite locally posted email to appear to come from this domain.
 This helps ensure responses return to the correct domain the mail server is responsible for.

-	*relayhost= Forward all message to the mail server specified that are supposed to be sent to forreign mail addresses.
+	*relayhost= Forward all message to the mail server specified that are supposed to be sent to foreign mail addresses.
 Square brackets around the host name suppress the MX record lookup.

 	* mydestination= Configure which domains the mail server is an end point for.
 Email addressed to these domains are delivered into local mailboxes.